SlabberP/Prediction-of-Product-Sales/README.md

   - The "Item_Outlet_Sales" column or feature was then identified as the target or dependent column.
   - Check the data for null values or missing values.
 Imputing these values only happens after the train/test split.
   - Split the train and test data.
-  - Preprossing:
+  - Preprocessing:
      - Creating pipelines for encoding and scaling of Categorical, Ordinal and numeric features.
      - Fit the preprocessor to the traing data only
      - Transform the training and test data

 - Machine Learning:
   - The model was based on the dependency and dpendent feature which is a regression target.
   - Instantiate the Models:
   - Fit the model to the training data only
   - Train the Model on the training data
   - Test the Model
   - Evaluate the model performance using metrics

  with explanation and justification for choices
 - Regression Metric Selection: Linear regression